 SIGNAL TO NOISE review of DRUNKEN BEES: – “Drunken Bees, the Marianne Dissard film chronicling Giant Sand circa 1994 is a fascinating glimpse at a “classic” Giant Sand lineup: Howe Gelb, Joey Burns, John Convertino and Bill Elm.
 The title is taken from a particularly excoriating review of the band’s 1994 album “Glum”, which appeared in Rolling Stone; in one scene, the band dissects the review with grim humor.
 Clocking in at one hour, the film supplies a tantalizing glimpse of the band’s creative process and their Tucson stomping grounds.
 Unlike many rockumentaries, some of the offstage banter is surprisingly entertaining.
 In a similar vein as much of the band’s music, Dissard’s film pieces together an overall impression from fragmentary bits of materials; she prefers vignettes linked by common themes to overarching narrative.
 While you might wish for lengthier portions from live performances and studio sessions, Drunken Bees is a gentle, affectionate portrayal of the witty humor and lo-fi inventiveness of Giant Sand” –

-Chanteuse left her home in Tucson, Arizona for a patch of sunny Europe.
-Book is coming.
+French chanteuse of American noir, aka desert chanson, left her home in Tucson, Arizona for a boat in Europe.
+Book is coming soon.
 More music too.
-Sometimes on tour.
-Most times a recluse.